Distributed $\Delta$-Coloring Plays Hide-and-Seek

-On the lower bound side, we have known since the late 80s and early 90s that MIS requires $\Omega(\log^*n)$ rounds, even for randomized algorithms, and this is due to the works of \citet{Linial1992} and \citet{Naor1991}.
-The first $\omega(\log^* n)$ lower bound for MIS was shown in 2004 by \citet{Kuhn2004}, who proved a lower bound of $\Omega\Bigl(\min\Bigl\{\frac{\log\Delta}{\log\log\Delta},\sqrt{\frac{\log n}{\log\log n}}\Bigr\}\Bigr)$ rounds, even for randomized algorithms.
-Recently, this lower bound has been improved and complemented by the round elimination-based maximal matching lower bound of \cite{Balliu2019}, which implies that computing an MIS requires $\Omega\Bigl(\min\Bigl\{\Delta, \frac{\log n}{\log \log n}\Bigr\}\Bigr)$ rounds for deterministic algorithms and $\Omega\Bigl(\min\Bigl\{\Delta, \frac{\log \log n}{\log \log \log n}\Bigr\}\Bigr)$ rounds for randomized algorithms.
+On the lower bound side, we have known since the late 80s and early 90s that MIS requires $\Omega(\log^*n)$ rounds, even for randomized algorithms, which is due to the works of Linial~\cite{Linial1992} and Naor~\cite{Naor1991}.
+The first $\omega(\log^* n)$ lower bound for MIS was shown in 2004 by Kuhn, Moscibroda, and Wattenhofer~\cite{Kuhn2004}, who proved a lower bound of $\Omega\Bigl(\min\Bigl\{\frac{\log\Delta}{\log\log\Delta},\sqrt{\frac{\log n}{\log\log n}}\Bigr\}\Bigr)$ rounds, even for randomized algorithms.
+Recently, this lower bound has been improved and complemented by the round elimination based maximal matching lower bound of \cite{Balliu2019}, which implies that computing an MIS requires $\Omega\Bigl(\min\Bigl\{\Delta, \frac{\log n}{\log \log n}\Bigr\}\Bigr)$ rounds for deterministic algorithms and $\Omega\Bigl(\min\Bigl\{\Delta, \frac{\log \log n}{\log \log \log n}\Bigr\}\Bigr)$ rounds for randomized algorithms.
 As discussed, these results do not hold in trees and the first lower bounds for MIS in trees were recently proven in \cite{balliurules,BBKOmis}.
 In this paper, we prove that the same MIS lower bounds that were proven in \cite{Balliu2019} for general graphs also hold for computing MIS in trees.